 There are different opinions regarding its original purpose.
-It remains unclear whether this was an ancient a drum, a sun altar, a gong, a throne or something else.
+It remains unclear whether this was an ancient drum, a sun altar, a gong, a throne, or something else.
 An identical bronze object was found in a two-meter-deep sandpit at Hasfalva (then called Haschendorf) near Sopron in northern Hungary, in 1913.

 Both objects are the only of their kind found in the world and both objects are approximately 28 cm high and weigh around 4,700 grams.

 It is likely that they were manufactured by the same craftsman in the same workshop (one of the first examples of serial production?), located somewhere in Central Europe, probably the Donau area in the early Bronze Age (1500 years BC).